+Contemporary material reflect traditions, even changes, of modern day island culture.
+Examples include several dance crests from Uvol, New Britain, which were made in 1987 for a community festival that commemorates generational change every 25 years.
 Genealogy, on the other hand, was made by artist Rosanna Raymond in 2007 and highlights how barkcloth is relevant to Polynesian identity today.
 These trousers relate to the artist’s ideas about her own mixed heritage.
 Rosanna refers to Genealogy as taonga, a Maori term given to items that are considered treasure.

+This old tradition continues today as a means of generating income and to promote cultural identity.
 One notable item is a Mixtec wrap-around skirt that incorporates hiladillo, or cochineal-dyed silk, a dark blue cotton dyed with indigo and a lilac cotton that was dyed using the secretion of a shellfish (purpura).
 This is harder to obtain than the conventional modern dyes that are so easily found in the markets.

 This small collection of material comes from Oman, Turkey, Egypt, Iran, Saudi Arabia, Palestine and Kurdistan.